kdy304g/HackingPredatorPreyDynamics/reports/project_proposal.md

 * If predators actively chase preys instead of moving randomly, under what condition or parameters would agent based modeling be able to produce similar pattern to that of empirical data?

 ## Result
 Results of experiments would resemble the oscillating pattern of empirical data.
+In this case, solid line represents number of prey according to Lotka-Volterra Model and dashed line represents empirical data.
 ![Image of visualization](https://github.com/kdy304g/HackingPredatorPreyDynamics/blob/master/images/graph1.png)

 ## Result Interpretation